pagekit/docs/getting-started/getting-help.md

 ## Pagekit Blog
 Read major project news and articles for developers on the [Pagekit Blog](http://pagekit.com/blog).
 Stay up to date with new releases and join the discussion in the comments section.

+## Pagekit Forum
+A passionate Pagekit user has started a forum for the community to discuss and share their knowledge.
+It's available in German and English and open for everybody to join.
+Head over to the [Pagekit forum](https://pagekit-forum.org/) and register for free.